 What you do not pay for:

-- The opportunity cost of the money invested in components.
+- The opportunity cost of the money invested in components sitting on the shelf.

 - A formal dealer network, which would include the time and support a dealer might provide.
-A few people have asked if they can be dealers, but no pilots have asked me if they can pay more for the vario just to have someone in their country provide them with support.
+A few people have asked if they can be dealers, but most pilots prefer to purchase directly instead of paying a premium for another link in the supply chain.

 - Profit to return a dividend to investors or an income to owners.